 Pre-foreclosure simply means the current owner has fallen behind on their mortgage payments.
 The proceedings can take months to start after the first payment is missed.
 During this time, you will likely be able to get a great price for the home.
 The seller is motivated which can work in your favor.
-Pre-foreclosures can be tough to find, work with a pro such as Modern Real Estate LLC to find the best deals.
+Pre-foreclosures can be tough to find, work with a pro such as Modern Properties Solutions to find the best deals.

 A short sale occurs when the owner is still in possession, but they make an agreement with their lender to sell the house for a lower amount than what is owed on the house.
 A short-sale may or may not be in pre-foreclosure.
 Short sales can take a long time to close, so expect the process to take a bit longer than a traditional sale.

 When you buy a foreclosure, most of the time you will not have investigatory rights.
 This means no home-inspection, which also means you could be buying a home with more repairs than you can possibly handle.
 When homes fall into foreclosure, they have often been neglected by their previous owners.
 This can mean a lot of repair work and clean-up for you.

 Make sure you check the title before making an offer.
 When you buy a foreclosure, you are also taking on any liens or previous mortgages tied to the property.
 Even if you decide to take care of the issues yourself, you should know what you are getting yourself into before signing on the dotted line.

 Will you have to evict the current owner yourself?
 In some situations, the previous owner is still occupying the house, and you will have to go through the process to evict them yourself.
 If you are buying a foreclosure, you should make sure it doesn’t come with an occupant!